How to buy Ironbark Zinc (IBG) shares

 Ironbark Zinc share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Ironbark Zinc 's is 1.0745.
-This would suggest that Ironbark Zinc 's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Ironbark Zinc 's is 1.6501.
+This would suggest that Ironbark Zinc 's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 Ironbark Zinc overview

-Ironbark Zinc Limited explores for and evaluates mineral properties in Greenland and Australia.
+Ironbark Zinc Limited explores for and evaluates mineral properties in Australia and Greenland.
 The company primarily explores for zinc, gold, copper, silver, lead, and base and precious metals.
-Its 100% owned flagship project is the Citronen zinc-lead project located in Greenland.
+Its flagship project is the 100% owned Citronen property located in Greenland.
 The company was formerly known as Ironbark Gold Limited and changed its name to Ironbark Zinc Limited in November 2009.
 Ironbark Zinc Limited was incorporated in 2006 and is based in Subiaco, Australia.

 Frequently asked questions